tumcms/MomenTUM/README.md

 The unique qualities of MomenTUM help to design and execute simulations without writing code and to add new theory implementations without changing the given infrastructure.
 Thus, MomenTUM is a simulation system that empowers researchers and practitioners by providing a flexible toolbox that adapts to the needs of its users.

-We recommend checking MomenTUM’s [technical report](http://www.cms.bgu.tum.de/publications/reports/2016_Kielar_MomenTUMv2.pdf) or further details on the framework.
+We recommend checking MomenTUM’s [technical report](http://www.cms.bgu.tum.de/publications/reports/2016_Kielar_MomenTUMv2.pdf) for further details on the framework.

 ## Project structure